Composition B

-Composition B, colloquially Comp B, is an explosive consisting of castable mixtures of RDX and TNT.
-It is used as the main explosive filling in artillery projectiles, rockets, land mines, hand grenades and various other munitions.
-It was also used for the explosive lenses in the first implosion-type nuclear weapons developed by the United States.
+Composition B (Comp B), also known as Hexotol and Hexolite (among others), is a high explosive consisting of castable mixtures of RDX and TNT.
+It is used as the main explosive filling in artillery projectiles, rockets, land mines, hand grenades, and various other munitions.
+It was also used for the explosive lenses in the first implosion-type nuclear weapons developed by the United Kingdom and United States.

 The standard proportions of ingredients (by weight) are 59.5% RDX (detonation velocity of 8,750 m/s) and 39.5% TNT (detonation velocity of 6,900 m/s), phlegmatized with 1% paraffin wax.
 Most commonly it is described as 60/40 RDX/TNT with 1% wax added.